Dalton098/cs477_Keras/report.md

 | **0.1**  | 0.9104   | 0.0086 |
 | **0.5**  | 0.9059   | 0.0090 |

 The original learning rate was 0.01 but I changed it to 0.1 early on.
-I believe 0.01 did not make big enough changes to the weights but 0.5 adjusted the too much.
+I believe 0.01 did not make big enough changes to the weights but 0.5 adjusted the weights too much.
 I found 0.1 to be the best and ended up choosing it for my final model.